Target shooting on WDFW lands

 In 2017, the Washington Department of Fish and Wildlife (WDFW) formed a target shooting advisory group to help determine rules for target shooting on the Wenas Wildlife Area in Kittitas and Yakima counties.
 Members of the advisory group included representatives from a number of interested parties.
 As the group developed a localized strategy for the Wenas Wildlife Area, it was clear that the department needed a comprehensive, statewide target shooting rule for all WDFW-managed lands.

-For more information, see the Regulations for Responsible Target Shooting Infographic and answers to common questions below.
+For more information, see the Regulations for Responsible Target Shooting Infographic (PDF) and answers to common questions below.

 Updated Target Shooting Rule